 Experimental set-up for individual choice and performance

 To test whether spider mites individually choose between leaf discs with or without cadmium, mated females were placed at the centre of plastic strips (1x3 cm) connecting two leaf discs (Ø 16 mm) placed on soaked cotton wool, one made from a tomato plant supplied with cadmium (2 mM) and the other from a plant without cadmium (Figure 1A).
 For each replicate, leaf discs were made from leaves of the same age (either the 3rd or 4th counting from the cotyledons) and the age and position of the disc with cadmium was randomized across trials.
-Females (N = 17 to 24 per replicate population; total N = 101) were allowed to choose between leaves with or without cadmium for 24h, after which the position of the female was registered.
-To measure the effects of each environment on spider mite performance, females (N = 94 for plants with no cadmium and N= 97 for plants with cadmium) were isolated on leaf discs (Ø 18 mm) made from leaves 3 to 5 (from the cotyledons), from plants supplied with 2mM cadmium chloride or not.
+Females (N = 17 to 24 per replicate population; total N = 101) were allowed to choose between leaves with or without cadmium for 24 hours, after which the position of the female was registered.
+To measure the effects of each environment on spider mite performance, females (N = 94 for plants with no cadmium and N= 97 for plants with cadmium) were isolated on leaf discs (Ø 18 mm) made from leaves 3 to 5 (from the cotyledons), from plants supplied with 2 mM cadmium chloride or not.
 These leaf discs were kept on top of soaked cotton wool in petri dishes.
-48 hours later, females were sacrificed and the number of eggs was counted.
+48 hours later, females were sacrificed, and the number of eggs was counted.
 Assays were divided in blocks consisting of four consecutive days.